 So, while Ooma provides each user with robust service, Comcast customers get service limitations and may have to pay extra for add-ons that are included with Ooma.

-Ooma Office stands at the top of the pack of VoIP service providers, ranking as the #1 VoIP provider for the past seven years according to PC Magazine’s Business Choice Awards.
+Ooma Office stands at the top of the pack of VoIP service providers, ranking as the #1 VoIP provider for the past eight years according to PC Magazine’s Business Choice Awards.
 Meanwhile, Comcast Business Phone trails the pack, ranking among the worst three providers during the same timeframe.

 Additionally, Ooma’s robust set of phone features and straightforward scalability are a refreshing alternative to Comcast’s complex plan options.
 Plus, with savings of $1,000 per year for business phone service, Ooma Office provides higher quality service at a lower cost.